-It all started last year when we were contacted by the pedagogical team of the school and invited to participate in the project "Your Ideas Your Initiatives” and without really know what the idea of the Renaut Group consisted of, we were still provoked, before we attended the first meeting of this project, to investigate traffic problems that humanity has to face, in global terms or specific situations from where we live.
+It all started last year when we were contacted by the pedagogical team of the school and invited to participate in the project "Your Ideas Your Initiatives” and without really know what the idea of the Renaut Group consisted of, we were asked, before we attended the first meeting of this project, to investigate traffic problems that humanity has to face, in global terms or specific situations from where we live.

 Once the new members were informed about the project and about the problems related to traffic it was time to explain about Traffic Heroes and what inspired us to create this group.
-Last year we investigated, on the internet, causes of death on traffic, and a common fact raised by 6 members of our team was the information that the percentage of accidents caused by human failure is more than 90% of the accidents recorded.
-And that information brought us to the idea that would guide our entire campaign: If what makes people to die in traffic, are the people themselves, that's the essential element we need to fix, so we're going to prepare people from very early in the primary schools, and do everything possible so that when they become drivers, do not make the mistakes that today kill almost 3,000 people a day in the world!
+Last year we investigated, on the internet, causes of death in traffic, and a common fact raised by 6 members of our team was the information that the percentage of accidents caused by human failure is more than 90% of the accidents recorded.
+And that information brought us to the idea that would guide our entire campaign: if what makes people die in traffic, are the people themselves, that's the essential element we need to fix, so we're going to prepare people from very early age in primary schools, and do everything possible so that when they become drivers, they do not make the mistakes that kill today almost 3,000 people a day in the world!
 So Traffic Heroes is a group inspired by circus art that rule a awareness campaign about Traffic in the municipal schools (children from 6 to 8 years old), promoting lectures, theaters and educational gymkhanas.

 Our First Initiative was to ask to the new members if they had some new ideas to improve our group.
 It was fast, two students raised their hand and talked: “Circus Art, you mean, go to the school as clowns?
-I don’t know, some childrem may be affraid when they see a clown, it would be much better if we adopt a Super Heroe concept like Super Safe Belt, Wonder Croswalk, etc.
+I don’t know, some children may be affraid when they see a clown, it would be much better if we adopt a Super Heroe concept like Super Safe Belt, Wonder Croswalk, etc.

 1st Step: We would get to school during the snack break, so we would play games during this time of recreation without revealing the intention of our visit.
-This would create a more friendly relationship with students.
+This would create a more friendly relationship with pupils.

 2nd Step: Prepare the space that the School would give us to attend the students, prepare the theater scene, the challenges of the gymkhana and the lecture.